jaumes5/CVbuilder/README.md

 renders the information in the `cv.html` template.
 The user can modify the information in the live version and download the CV as a PDF file.

+The `content.json` file is inspired by the JSON Resume schema (https://jsonresume.org/), an open source initiative to create a JSON-based standard for resumes.
+While is inspired by the JSON Resume schema, the `content.json` file is not compatible with it.

 ## Installation

 Launch the following command in your terminal: